 A new graduate student would be expected to work on a combination of the following areas:

-- Undertake a significant LHCb data analysis, towards a study of the physics of CP violation, rare decays or charm.
+- Undertake a significant LHCb data analysis, towards a study of the physics of CP violation, rare decays, charm physics or central exclusive production.
 A major physics interest of the Oxford LHCb group is in the measurement of the CKM angle gamma.
 We are currently analysing data in the family of channels B→ D0 K with the D0 decaying into 2-,3- and 4-body final states.
 In addition, the group are measuring rare phenomena in the neutral charm system, such as CP violation and mixing.
 We are also active in searching for very rare beauty and charm decay channels, and are studying the properties of b-baryons.
-In addition we are pursuing studies in diffractive physics and QCD, for which the unique forward acceptance of the experiment brings many advantages.
+In addition we are pursuing studies in diffractive physics and QCD via central exclusive production, for which the unique forward acceptance of the experiment brings many advantages.
 A new student could expect to work in any one of the above areas, or develop an alternative analysis effort which is commensurate with the general interests of the group.

 - Oversee the operation of the high-speed on-detector electronics, data links and data-acquisition for the RICH system, and monitor the performance of the detector and its readout system.
 Organise the magnetic calibration of the RICH photon detectors and associated data analysis.
 Maintain the calibration of the RICH system’s performance using real data.
 Of particular interest is the calibration method of cleanly detecting a background-free sample of K’s and π’s from D*±→ D0 (→K π) π±, and Λ0 → pπ decays.

 - Monitor the data quality of the VELO detector, and also the opening and closing characteristics of the silicon planes.

-- Develop software and hardware for an upgraded LHCb detector.
-This could include studies of the physics performance, production readiness for the upgraded VELO detector, and its mircochannel cooling system, and developments in both mechanics and electronics for the upgraded particle identification system (RICH or TORCH).
+- Develop hardware snd software for the upgraded LHCb detector.
+This could include studies of the physics performance, production readiness for the upgraded VELO detector, and its mirco-channel cooling system, and developments in both mechanics and electronics for the upgraded particle identification system (RICH) or novel time-of-flight techniques (TORCH).